SimonBarak/blog/_documents/Linos-Alexandre-Sicilianos-en.md

 Freedom of&nbsp;expression, guaranteed by&nbsp;Article 10&nbsp;of the Convention, includes the freedom to&nbsp;receive and impart information.
 The Court recalls that freedom of&nbsp;expression constitutes one of&nbsp;the essential foundations of&nbsp;a democratic society and that the safeguards to&nbsp;be afforded to&nbsp;the press are of&nbsp;particular importance.[^5]

-Not only do&nbsp;the media have the task of&nbsp;imparting such information and ideas: the public also has a&nbsp;right to&nbsp;receive them.
+Not only do&nbsp;the media have the task of&nbsp;imparting such information and ideas: the public also has the&nbsp;right to&nbsp;receive them.
 Indeed, the public has a&nbsp;legitimate interest in&nbsp;being informed about ongoing criminal proceedings and the functioning of&nbsp;the judiciary.
 This constitutes a&nbsp;question of&nbsp;public interest.

 The press plays an&nbsp;essential role in&nbsp;a democratic society.
 Of&nbsp;course, it&nbsp;must not overstep certain bounds, in&nbsp;particular in&nbsp;respect of&nbsp;the reputation and rights of&nbsp;others, as&nbsp;well as&nbsp;the need to&nbsp;prevent the disclosure of&nbsp;information received in&nbsp;confidence.
 Nevertheless, its duty is&nbsp;to impart information and ideas on&nbsp;all matters of&nbsp;public interest.

 Reporting and commenting, on&nbsp;court proceedings contributes to&nbsp;their publicity and is&nbsp;thus perfectly consonant with the requirement under Article 6&nbsp;§ 1&nbsp;of the Convention that hearings be&nbsp;public.

-I&nbsp;would like to&nbsp;show the interplay of&nbsp;these three rights by&nbsp;way of&nbsp;one particular case which concerned the dismissal of&nbsp;a chief prosecutor because of&nbsp;statements he&nbsp;had made about a&nbsp;judge in&nbsp;a press release and an&nbsp;interview given to&nbsp;the media.
-In&nbsp;_Brisc v&nbsp;Romania_[^6]_,_ disciplinary authorities had found that Mr. Brisc had revealed information about a&nbsp;pending investigation and that he&nbsp;had been disrespectful towards the judge as&nbsp;the statements he&nbsp;gave had made it&nbsp;possible for the press to&nbsp;identify her with a&nbsp;money scam.
+I&nbsp;would like to&nbsp;demonstrate the interplay of&nbsp;these three rights on one particular case which concerned the dismissal of&nbsp;a chief prosecutor because of&nbsp;statements he&nbsp;had made about a&nbsp;judge in&nbsp;a press release and an&nbsp;interview given to&nbsp;the media.
+In&nbsp;_Brisc v.&nbsp;Romania_[^6]_,_ disciplinary authorities found that Mr. Brisc had revealed information about a&nbsp;pending investigation and that he&nbsp;had been disrespectful towards the judge as&nbsp;the statements he&nbsp;gave had made it&nbsp;possible for the press to&nbsp;identify her with a&nbsp;money scam.

-Mr&nbsp;Brisc complained to&nbsp;the Court that his removal as&nbsp;chief prosecutor for imparting information to&nbsp;the press breached his right to&nbsp;freedom of&nbsp;expression.
-The Court’s task was to&nbsp;consider the balance between the Article 10&nbsp;rights of&nbsp;Mr Brisc, the Article 8&nbsp;rights of&nbsp;the judge who had brought the complaint against him, and the special protection to&nbsp;be afforded to&nbsp;the secrecy of&nbsp;a judicial investigation under Article 6&nbsp;§ 1.
+Mr.&nbsp;Brisc complained to&nbsp;the Court that his removal as&nbsp;chief prosecutor for imparting information to&nbsp;the press breached his right to&nbsp;freedom of&nbsp;expression.
+The Court’s task was to&nbsp;consider the balance between the Article 10&nbsp;rights of&nbsp;Mr. Brisc, the Article 8&nbsp;rights of&nbsp;the judge who had brought the complaint against him, and the special protection to&nbsp;be afforded to&nbsp;the secrecy of&nbsp;a judicial investigation under Article 6&nbsp;§ 1.

 The Court took into account the fact that the applicant had made the statements to&nbsp;the press in&nbsp;the context of&nbsp;discharging his duties as&nbsp;public prosecutor, where he&nbsp;had a&nbsp;professional duty to&nbsp;provide information to&nbsp;the press about investigations which attracted media attention.